 Yesterday I stood in my kitchen and an archetypal piece of pop culture, a t-shirt print, called forth a voice from the past.
 In another time and another place, another man stood and mused far more lyrically on a classical piece of culture.
 Rendering into language the perfect moment.

 My memory called forth what Edmund Burke termed the sublime: a sense of awe mingled with pain.
 The imagination of John Keats bodied forth beauty mixed with hope.

-Yet for all the glory of his poetry, Keats' central message is that in silence, the urn of his imagining can retell a more vivid history than any line of verse.
+Yet for all the glory of his poetry, Keats’ central message is one of silence.
+The urn of his imagining can retell a more vivid history than any line of verse.
 Much like my memory of the Hindenburg film, Keats treats time in a way which is both frozen and animated by our thinking.
 This is because for those immortalized in art, time does not pass; the figures are immune from old age and in this way are ever new, inviting each generation to imagine their lives and bear witness to their history.